sitegui/ejs-html/custom-els.md

 ## Introduction
 Custom HTML elements is a greater replacement for `include`.
 It delegates a portion of the rendering to another EJS template.

-The basic example bellow defines a custom text input element, that has is put inside an label element and has a text title in front of it:
+The basic example bellow defines a custom text input element, that has its input inside an label element and has a text title in front of it:
 ```html
 <label>
 	<span class="field-title"><%= title %></span>: <input name="<%=name%>">